Universal Entanglement Revival of Topological Origin: Methods

 Above, we have already made several remarks on technical differences between the bosonic and fermionic SSH models.
 Here, we summarize both fundamental and technical differences between them.
 It is remarkable that, despite these differences, the fermionic and bosonic models share the same universal dynamics of entanglement.

-Both bosonic and fermionic systems in the half-SSH model exhibit a chiral symmetry, characterized by the existence of a unitary operator that anti-commutes with the Hamiltonian.
-This symmetry leads to a degenerate zero-energy subspace and a symmetric single-particle energy spectrum around zero energy.
-Additionally, the edge mode at zero energy reflects the non-trivial topological character of the band structure.
+Both bosonic and fermionic systems in the half-chain SSH model exhibit a chiral symmetry, characterized by the existence of a unitary operator that anti-commutes with the Hamiltonian.
+This symmetry leads to a degenerate zero-energy subspace and a symmetric single-particle energy spectrum around the zero energy.
+Additionally, the zero-energy edge mode reflects the non-trivial topological character of the band structure.

 For large bosonic systems, the size of the Hilbert space poses significant computational challenges.
-Certain techniques, such as block diagonalization of $\hat \rho^{T_A}$, are employed to alleviate the computational burden.
+Certain techniques, such as block diagonalization of $\hat \rho^{T_\mathbb{A}}$, are employed to alleviate the computational burden.
 In contrast, fermionic systems can benefit from the fact that the relevant state is Gaussian, since the partial time-reversal transformation of Eq.~(\ref{Eq:Gassianrho}) remains Gaussian.

 In the next Section, we will present our results for both bosonic and fermionic systems in parallel, to highlight the common universal behavior despite the differences summarized above.
-We attribute the common features of entanglement dynamics to the chiral symmetry and topological properties, especially the zero-energy edge states.
+We attribute the common features of entanglement dynamics to the chiral symmetry and topological properties, especially the zero-energy edge modes.